 At KS3 we are teaching within the National Curriculum, through project work and focussed tasks.
 DT is taught on a carousel with food and textiles, pupils spending a third of each year in each department.

-In Y9 pupils explore robotics, creating a cyberpet.
+In Y8 pupils explore robotics, creating a cyberpet.
 This involves creating and housing an electronic circuit that contains a programmable integrated circuit (PIC) chip.
-Pupils programme their cyberpet to respond to human interaction and changes in light level.
+Pupils explore vacuum forming and the use of computer controlled laser cutting to create a case and programme their cyberpet to respond to human interaction and changes in light level.
 They also experiment with mechanisms.

-At GCSE and A-Level pupils study AQA product design.
+At GCSE and A-Level pupils study Edexcel product design.

 In Y10 pupils undertake a series of small projects, from packaging and use of photoshop through focussed manufacturing using hand and computer controlled tools, to concept designing and prototyping using processes such as 3D printing.